Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 **Business / Internal Use:** Any use of the Software within a company, organization, or other legal entity (including internal tools, proofs of concept, evaluations, pilot projects, or use by employees, contractors, interns, or affiliates) requires a commercial license, regardless of whether the use directly generates revenue.
 See `LEGAL/SUBSCRIPTIONS.md` for complete definitions.

 Non-commercial academic or personal research use of the open-source version remains available under the AGPL-3.0 license, subject to the definitions in `LEGAL/SUBSCRIPTIONS.md`.
-Academic research conducted for, funded by, or operationally integrated into a commercial organization's activities requires a commercial license.
+Academic research conducted for, funded by, sponsored by, or operationally integrated into a commercial organization's activities requires a commercial license.

+**IMPORTANT — AGPL-3.0 Commercial Use Prohibition:**
+The AGPL-3.0 version of the Software may NOT be used for any commercial purpose.
+Commercial use of the AGPL-3.0 version is a violation of the AGPL-3.0 license terms and may result in copyright infringement claims.
+If you have used the Software commercially under AGPL-3.0, you must immediately obtain a commercial license and may be required to pay retroactive licensing fees for the entire period of unauthorized commercial use.

 This Commercial License is intended for organizations that wish to:
   (a) avoid AGPL copyleft obligations in commercial / internal systems, or (b) obtain additional rights or assurances not provided by AGPL-3.0.

-Nothing in this Commercial License limits any rights granted under AGPL-3.0 for copies of the Software obtained and used under that license.
+Nothing in this Commercial License limits any rights granted under AGPL-3.0 for copies of the Software obtained and used **solely** for qualifying non-commercial academic or personal research use as defined in `LEGAL/SUBSCRIPTIONS.md`.
+Any commercial use requires this Commercial License.

 ## 2. GRANT OF LICENSE

-Subject to payment of applicable fees and execution of a commercial agreement, the Licensor grants the Licensee a non-exclusive, non-transferable, worldwide right to:
+Subject to payment of applicable fees and execution of a commercial agreement, the Licensor grants the Licensee a non-exclusive, non-transferable, non-sublicensable, worldwide right to:

 - Use the Software for Commercial Use
 - Modify the Software for internal commercial use